PrimoRiley/RestaurantSideServer/README.md

-# RestuarantSideServer
+# RestaurantSideServer
-This is a resturant side server that can interact with food delivery services like Uber eats, Doordash, ect.
+This is a restaurant-side server that can interact with food delivery services like Uber eats, Doordash, ect.